Matteopaluh/KEMET/README.md

 ./kemet.py [FASTA_file] -a [FORMAT] (--skip_hmm) --hmm_mode [MODE] (--skip_gsmm) --gsmm_mode [MODE]
 ```

-`FASTA_file`: indication of the MAG/Genome of interest FASTA (with or without path indication e.g. genomes/bin1.fasta)
+`[FASTA_file]`: indication of the MAG/Genome of interest FASTA (with or without path indication e.g. `genomes/bin1.fasta`)

 `-a [FORMAT]`: indication of which program was used to annotate KEGG KOs, i.e. the KEGG annotation format (either eggnog/kaas/kofamkoala) to generate KEGG MODULES recap tables.
-Default file format must be maintained (".emapper.annotations", ".ko")
+Default file extension must be maintained (".emapper.annotations", ".ko")

-`--skip_hmm`: use this parameter to stop after KEGG MODULES Completeness Evaluation, to have only the tables from previous annotation softwares.
+`--skip_hmm`: use this parameter to stop after KEGG MODULES Completeness Evaluation.
+The only output would be the organized tables of metabolic potential from previous annotation softwares.

-`--hmm_mode [MODE]`: if the HMM analysis is desired, this parameter is required to indicate which subset of KOs to search with profile HMMs.
+`--hmm_mode [MODE]`: if the HMM analysis is desired, this parameter is required to indicate which subset of KOs to search with profile HMMs (`onebm, module, kos`).

 `--skip_gsmm`: use this parameter to stop after HMM analysis.

-`--gsmm_mode [MODE]`: if GSMM operation with HMM-hits are desired, this parameter is required to indicate whether to perform de-novo GSMM reconstruction or gapfilling.
+`--gsmm_mode [MODE]`: if GSMM operations with HMM-hits are desired, this parameter is required to indicate whether to perform de-novo GSMM reconstruction or gapfilling, with `[MODE]` equal to `denovo` or `existing`, respectively .

 -----
 Other parameters are not required, and are described in the following paragraph:

 `-v`: print more informations, for progress reporting purposes & more info.
-`-q`: print less informations and silence MAFTT and HMMER soft-errors.
+`-q`: print less informations and silence MAFTT and HMMER soft-errors (suggested).

-`--as_kegg`: change the way incomplete KEGG MODULES are considered in the recap tables, following KEGG-Mapper convention, i.e. Modules with less than 3 blocks that have at least 1 incomplete block are marked as INCOMPLETE regardless.
+`--as_kegg`: change the way incomplete KEGG MODULES are considered in the metabolic potential recap tables, following KEGG-Mapper convention, i.e. Modules with less than 3 blocks that have at least 1 incomplete block are marked as INCOMPLETE regardless.

-`--update_taxonomy_codes`: when downloading a new BRITE taxonomy with _setup.py_, this parameter is necessary to have an updated species (BRITE E-class) list for each C-class, that is to have an updated scope for taxonomic-informed HMM creation.
+`--update_taxonomy_codes`: when downloading a new BRITE taxonomy with `setup.py`, this parameter is necessary to have an updated species (BRITE E-class) list for each C-class, that is to have an updated scope for taxonomic-informed HMM creation.

 `--threshold_value [VALUE]`: modify this to use a different quality filter to differentiate between HMM hits (default: 0.43).